 Budgies are intelligent creatures, but they often receive an unhealthy lack of mental stimulation in captivity.
 So, find new ways to engage it.
 Provide toys it can play with and change them every few days.

 Show concern if your budgie is usually happy but suddenly begins to run around in circles in your presence.
 This may also happen in the presence of another family member or pet, which can mean your budgie is scared.

 You or a family member could be making it feel afraid by wearing something or doing something it doesn’t like.
 For example, if you wear a brightly colored shirt or have changed your hairstyle, it might confuse the budgie.
 It might not recognize you or realize that you’re inexplicably different, causing a fear response.

 Fear leads to stress, and the budgie may try to express this overwhelming feeling by running in circles.
 It may also cry out, shriek at you, bite when you get near, or puff up its feathers.

 Remove the trigger from the budgie’s surroundings.
 However, you may be able to condition the budgie to accept this trigger through patience and by practicing proper bonding techniques.

 Seizure or Stroke

 Before you do anything else, ensure that your budgie doesn’t injure itself.
 Then, get your budgie veterinary care.
-Check around for any vapors, fumes, or insecticides your budgie might have inhaled as they might be causing a seizure or stroke.
-Your budgie may have a severe calcium deficiency, liver disease, or have ingested toxins.
+Check around for any vapors, fumes, or insecticides your budgie might have inhaled, as they might be causing a seizure or stroke.
+Your budgie may have a severe calcium deficiency, liver disease, or ingested toxins.

 While you wait for your vet’s appointment, move your budgie to a box or a carrier lined with soft towels.
 Provide food and water in low bowls that your budgie can easily reach.
-Provide medium heat for your budgie to relax, keep the unit covered, and ensure that the surroundings are kept quiet and relaxing.
+Provide medium heat for your budgie to relax, keep the unit covered, and ensure that the surroundings are quiet and relaxing.